culturekings/shopify-shortcodes/README.md

 ## Brackets in content

 You may be thinking what happens if I have square brackets in other parts of my content.
-Not to worry the plugin will only replace only if it finds an active shortcode for example
+Not to worry the plugin will only replace square bracket content if it finds an active shortcode.
+For example

     [ Random Content ]

-The above won't be replaces with new content unless a shortcode with the name Random exists.
+The above won't be replaced with new content unless a shortcode with the name Random exists.
 There are rare cases when the word you use is a shortcode and this will need to be fixed manually such as

     [ youtube is a great channel ]

 Would need to be replaced by something such as

     ( youtube is a great channel )